The Vapors: 2016–present

 In January 2023, a US show was announced: the band played at the Cruel World Festival in Pasadena, California on 20 May 2023.

-In August 2024, the band announced plans to crowdfund the production of their fourth album, to be released in March 2025.
+In August 2024, the band announced plans to crowdfund the production of their fourth album.
 The album, Wasp in a Jar, was released on 28 February.

 In May 2025, former drummer Howard Smith was elected Mayor of Guildford.